mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 Do bot accounts make it easier to impersonate someone else such as the CEO or an HR coordinator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Possibly yes.
-Currently a System Admin can disable overriding the profile picture and the username from integrations to help prevent impersonation, but this is not the case for bot accounts.
+Currently a System Administrator can disable overriding the profile picture and the username from integrations to help prevent impersonation, but this is not the case for bot accounts.

 Mitigations: